ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 - You cannot use various RTOS objects and functions from an interrupt context.
 - As a general rule, the code needs to finish as fast as possible, to allow other interrupts to be handled.

-The event loop offers a solution to these issues in the form of an API that can defer execution of code from the interrupt context to the user context.
-More generally, the event loop can be used anywhere in a program (not necessarily in an interrupt handler) to defer code execution to a different context.
+The event loop offers a solution to these issues in the form of an API that can defer execution of code from the interrupt context to the user context.<!--you've already said that--> More generally, the event loop can be used anywhere in a program (not necessarily in an interrupt handler) to defer code execution to a different context.

 In Mbed OS, events are pointers to functions (and optionally function arguments).
 An event loop extracts events from a queue and executes them.